 Statutes in the Constitutional Sense

 A legislative act is a “law” [法律] (or statute) as used in the P.R.C.
 Constitution if it meets two basic requirements: (1) adopted by a majority vote in either the NPC or the NPCSC; and (2) then promulgated by the P.R.C.
 President in a presidential order.
 (Presidential promulgation is only a formality, as the President cannot veto any bill.)
 Statutes in the constitutional sense can take a variety of forms.
 Almost all are styled as “P.R.C. ××× Law” [中华人民共和国×××法], while a sizable minority appear as “decisions” [决定] on particular legal issues.
 Rarer forms include “regulations” [条例], “rules” [规则], “measures” [办法], and “code” [法典].
 Below, we will term all “decisions” on particular legal issues as “mini-statutes” and all other statutes in the constitutional sense—laws, regulations, rules, measures, and codes—as “full statutes.”

 The Legislation Law [立法法] regulates the enactment of and subsequent changes to full statutes.
-(Statutory changes can be either “amendments” [修正案] or “revisions” [修订], as explained in our Glossary.)
-By default, a legislative bill (whether a new statute, an amendment, or a revision) should undergo review at three separate NPCSC sessions, which typically span from eight to twelve months.
+(Statutory changes can be either “amendments” [修正案] or “revisions” [修订], as explained in our FAQ.)
+By default, a legislative bill (whether a new statute, an amendment, or a revision) should undergo review at three separate NPCSC sessions, which typically span from six to fourteen months.
 A bill may pass after just two reviews if the relevant parties have largely formed a consensus on it.
 A single review would suffice (1) if a bill has a very narrow focus or partially amends an existing law, in addition to having garnered a basic consensus; (2) in the case of an “emergency situation.”

 Mini-statutes (styled as decisions) are subject to less stringent legislative procedures.
 Both the NPCSC Rules of Procedure [全国人民代表大会常务委员会议事规则] and the Legislation Law allow them to pass after only one review.
 Mini-statutes are explained in more detail here.